J. G. Quintel: Early life and education

 After high school, Quintel briefly attended College of the Sequoias and College of the Canyons before later transferring to California Institute of the Arts in Santa Clarita, California.
 At CalArts, Quintel and about 20 fellow students, including now-voice artist Sam Marin, developed their short films by throwing title names (such as "lollypop" or "candy") into a hat, drawing them out, and reading them aloud at midnight as a warm-up, where they would each then rush back to their desks in a marathon effort to make a film in 48 hours based on the one word drawn.
 In the spring of 2005, this CalArts process led Quintel to put together a short animated film about an ambassador who loses his cool during a benign encounter.
 Quintel titled his new film The Naive Man from Lolliland.
-Moreover, as Quintel's first exposure to the animation industry, Quintel obtained a 2004 internship at Cartoon Network Studios to work on the TV series Star Wars: Clone Wars.
+Moreover, as Quintel's first exposure to the animation industry, Quintel obtained a 2004 internship at Cartoon Network Studios to work on Genndy Tartakovsky's Star Wars: Clone Wars TV series.
 At CalArts, Quintel would also meet another student by the name of Pendleton Ward, with whom he would later work with on the Cartoon Network series The Marvelous Misadventures of Flapjack.
 Ward would later use his experience from Flapjack to go on to create the Emmy Award-winning Cartoon Network series Adventure Time.

+While at college, He was introduced to some British shows such as The Mighty Boosh, The IT Crowd, The League of Gentlemen, and Blackadder.

 During the fall of Quintel's fourth year at CalArts, The Naive Man from Lolliland won both the Producers Choice Award (an Apple G5 computer and a copy of Bauhaus Software's Mirage animation software) and the Student Animator Award (US$1,000 and a copy of Softimage XSI 3D computer graphics software) at the 2005 Nextoons Nicktoons Film Festival.
 In response to Quintel's success at the 2005 Nicktoons Film Festival, Fred Seibert, an entertainment entrepreneur and television and film producer, identified Quintel as "an original talent to watch out for in the future".
 Quintel's hometown local newspaper, the Hanford Sentinel, noted Quintel's success at the 2005 Nicktoons Film Festival as being one of 2005's moments from a memorable year.
 In December 2005, Quintel graduated from the California Institute of the Arts with a BFA degree in character animation.

+A lifelong fan of video games, Quintel stated that he would play titles such as Psycho Fox and Street Fighter.
+In a 2012 interview with Animation Magazine, Quintel cited Matt Groening's The Simpsons, Murray's Rocko's Modern Life and Mike Judge's Beavis and Butthead as influences on his comedic timing and sensibilities.